Peekskill, New York: Post-Revolution

 Peekskill's first legal incorporation of 1816 was reactivated in 1826 when Village elections took place.
 The Village was further incorporated within the Town of Cortlandt in 1849 and remained so until separating as a city in 1940.

-In 1859 Rev. Henry Ward Beecher bought a thirty-six acre farm at Peekskill.
-Beecher made many improvements and established a summer home for his family.
-In 1902 the locally prominent McFadden family bought the property.
-In 1987 the Beecher-McFadden Estate was added to the National Register of Historic Places.
+In 1859, Henry Ward Beecher bought a 36-acre farm at Peekskill.
+He made many improvements and established a summer home for his family.
+In 1902, the locally prominent McFadden family bought the property.
+In 1987, the Beecher-McFadden Estate was added to the National Register of Historic Places.

-In August 1949, following reports misquoting Paul Robeson's speech to the World Peace Conference in Paris as stating that African Americans would not fight for the United States in any prospective war against the Soviet Union, a planned benefit concert for the Civil Rights Congress in Peekskill had to be cancelled amid White Nationalist and anti-communist violence.
+In August 1949, following reports misquoting Paul Robeson's speech to the World Peace Conference in Paris as saying that African Americans would not fight for the United States in any prospective war against the Soviet Union, a planned benefit concert for the Civil Rights Congress in Peekskill was canceled amid White Nationalist and anti-communist violence.
 An effigy of Robeson was lynched in the town.
-The artists were able to plan a second concert in nearby Van Cortlandtville on a farm owned by a Holocaust survivor.
+The artists planned a second concert in nearby Van Cortlandtville on a farm owned by a Holocaust survivor.
 (His house was subsequently shot into and brickbats thrown through his windows.)
-The publicity drew a crowd of around 20,000, and two men with rifles were discovered and removed prior to any violence during the concert itself.
-It was one of the earliest performances of Pete Seeger's "If I Had a Hammer"; Robeson sang surrounded by union guards and volunteers from the audience as protection against other snipers.
-Following the event, area police and state troopers directed exiting traffic down a single road into an ambush where rocks were thrown through car windows (even at cars with small children).
+The publicity drew a crowd of around 20,000, and two men with rifles were discovered and removed before any violence during the concert.
+It was one of the earliest performances of Pete Seeger's "If I Had a Hammer"; Robeson sang surrounded by union guards and volunteers from the audience as protection against snipers.
+Afterward, area police and state troopers directed exiting traffic down a single road into an ambush where rocks were thrown through car windows (even at cars with small children).
 Some were overturned and their occupants beaten without police intervention.
-These Peekskill Riots were subsequently well-publicized in news report and folk songs and formed a major event in E.L.
+These Peekskill Riots were subsequently well-publicized in news reports and folk songs and formed a major event in E.L.
 Doctorow's historical fiction novel The Book of Daniel.